Chair4ce/red5website/README.md

 ## To Deploy

-`npm run deploy`
+push new commits on main and it will deploy

 ## To Develop

 `npm run develop`

-### Website is deployed at https://redfiveteam.github.io/red5website/
+### Website is deployed at https://red5software.io